 The DGNB System does not assess individual measures, but rather the overall performance based on criteria.
 A total of twelve criteria are taken into account for deconstruction, which address the five topics of environmental quality, economic quality, sociocultural and functional quality, technical quality and process quality.
 All of these five topics are equally weighted in the evaluation.

-Since the system is in the pilot phase, the criteria are only available in German.
+Since the system is in pilot phase, the criteria are only available in German.
 If you are interested, please contact us.

 As with the other forms of certification of the DGNB, the DGNB System for Deconstruction is assessed according to the degree of fulfilment.
 The total performance index is calculated from the assessments of the individual criteria.
 The highest DGNB award is the platinum certificate.